erwinluis/splitable_doc/README.md

     response = conn.post '/api/splits', options
     data = ActiveSupport::JSON.decode(response.body)

-Below is an example of how ruby code can respond `200` to the callback made by Split(able).
+Below is an example of how ruby code can respond `200` to the callback made by split(able).

     render nothing: true, status: 200